Rebecca Smith (swimmer)

-Rebecca Smith (born 14 March 2000) is a Canadian swimmer.
-She competed in the women's 4 × 100 metre freestyle relay event at the 2017 World Aquatics Championships.
+Rebecca Smith (born 14 March 2000) is a Canadian former competitive swimmer.
+She represented Canada at the 2020 Summer Olympics, winning a silver medal in the 4×100 metre freestyle relay, and is a multi-medallist at the World Aquatics Championships, World Swimming Championships, Commonwealth Games, and Pan Pacific Swimming Championships.

 Career

-At the 2017 World Championships in Budapest Smith was part of the bronze medal winning team in the 4 × 100 m mixed medley.
+At the 2017 World Championships in Budapest Smith was part of the bronze medal-winning team in the 4 × 100 m mixed medley.
 Later in 2017 Smith was also part of the gold medal 4 × 200 m freestyle 2017 World Junior Swimming Championships team in Indianapolis.
 In the process the team broke the junior world record and championship record.

 In September 2017, Smith was named to Canada's 2018 Commonwealth Games team.

 In the Autumn of 2019 she was member of the inaugural International Swimming League (ISL) swimming for the Energy Standard International Swim Club, who won the team title in Las Vegas, Nevada, in December.
 In spring 2020, Smith signed for the newly formed Toronto Titans, the first and only Canadian team in the ISL.